Customize Challenge look & feel

 - After you make all of your changes, click Save Changes.

-- If you chose Manual Mode in Step 3, copy the Challenge JavaScript, insert it into the
+- Copy the Challenge JavaScript, insert it into the

-configuration in your Enforcer, and deploy your Enforcer.
+px_js_refconfiguration in your Enforcer, and deploy your Enforcer.
 See your Enforcer’s specific configuration documentation for more information.
-If you’re using Automated Mode, you can skip these steps and simply save your changes instead, and HUMAN will deploy your updates.

 Below are all the design changes you can make to the Challenge.
 You can always reset to the default design with the Revert to Default button.